-- It led to the death of between 75,000 and 100,000 people, which is more than a fifth of the entire population of London.
+- It led to the deaths of between 75,000 and 100,000 people, which was more than a fifth of the entire population of London at the time.

-- Historically, it is believed that the disease was an infection of bubonic plague caused by the spread of a bacillus called Yersinia pestis transmitted through the flea bite of rats (Xenopsylla cheopis), or through the bite of rats themselves or other rodents.
+- Historically, it was believed that the disease was an infection of bubonic plague caused by the spread of a bacillus called Yersinia pestis transmitted through the bites of fleas (Xenopsylla cheopis) living on black rats, or through the bite of rats or other rodents.

 The living conditions in England

-The plague appeared very early in the country – in 1348 – and never really disappeared from the British Isles.
-However, at that time, people thought they could live by avoiding it.
+The plague appeared very early in the country – in the summer of 1348 – and never really disappeared from the British Isles.
+However, at that time, people thought they could survive by avoiding it.

 In 1665, everything changed since the Black Death – as people called it – became very worrying.
-It was finally stopped thanks to another misfortune that happened in the city of London: the great fire of 1666, which destroyed the areas of the city most infected by the plague.
-It is estimated that the plague caused about 100,000 victims (i.e. between 15% and 20% of the population of the city at the time).
+It was finally stopped thanks to another misfortune that happened in the city of London: the Great Fire of 1666, which destroyed the areas of the city most infected by the plague.
+It is estimated that the plague caused the deaths of 100,000 victims (i.e. between 15% and 20% of the population of the city at the time).

-The year 1665, was marked by a scorching summer.
-As the population in London continued to grow, many lived in miserable conditions and in poverty.
-Indeed, the only way for people to get rid of their waste was to throw it out of their windows.
-As a consequence, streets were covered in human excrement and debris.
-The city of London was therefore very dirty and very attractive to rats.
-During the plague, a popular belief circulated: it was believed that cats and dogs were responsible for transmitting the disease.
-The Mayor decided to eliminate all of them.
+During the resurgence of the plague, it was believed that cats and dogs were responsible for transmitting the disease.
+The Mayor of London, therefore, decided to eliminate all of them, which meant fewer predators of rats.
 Daniel Defoe – in his book Journal Of The Plague Year – states that about 40,000 dogs and 200,000 cats died in vain since the plague did not come from them but from the fleas that were transported by rats.

 Naturally, the first victims of the plague were the people living in the most precarious and miserable conditions.
-These people lived in slums and could not, therefore, avoid contact with rats or even with people who had already caught the disease.
+These people lived in slums and could not avoid contact with rats nor avoid contact with infected people.